A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 ## Sly Tails

-- **Catapult:** By pressing spin on the ground, you'll launch into a stealthy arc that can skip unnecessary chunks of levels, but spamming it's no fun, isn't it?
+- **Catapult:** By pressing spin on the ground, you'll launch into a stealthy arc that can skip unnecessary chunks of levels, but spamming it's no fun, isn't it? | **PRO TIP:** Press Custom 2 while catapulting to lose less speed when you land and move around more freely in mid-air.

+- **Spindash:** By holding Custom 2 and pressing spin, you'll do an ordinary spindash.

 - **Air Drill:** Don't wanna waste time?
 Go ***high*** up in a forwards and upwards arc with Custom 1!

-- **Wall Busting:** You can also bust through the same walls that normally only Knuckles and Muscles Knuckles can!

 ## Muscles Knuckles